Why buy a diamond necklace?

 - Color: When most people think about diamonds, they think of a white stone.
 But diamonds come in an array of colors.
 First, consider whether you want a colorless (white) diamond or something colorful (think pink, yellow, blue, or even brown).
 And if you do prefer white, remember that even white stones can have a tinge of color.
 White diamonds are rated by the absence of any color.
 And the more colorless a genuine diamond is, the more expensive it will be.

-- Cut: Cut refers to the facets on the stone rather than the actual shape.
-Depending on how a genuine stone is cut will impact how well it catches and reflects the light, referred to as brilliance and radiance.
+- Cut: Cut refers to the facets of the stone rather than the actual shape.
+How a genuine stone is cut will impact how well it catches and reflects the light, referred to as brilliance and radiance.
 Again, this is a grade that’s usually only relevant for genuine stones and can range from excellent to poor.

 - Carat: Carat refers to the weight of the stone.
 But when shopping for diamond necklaces, it’s important to keep in mind that carat weight often refers to all the diamonds on a necklace if your jewelry contains more than one diamond stone.
 While total carat weight can impact the cost of a necklace, keep in mind that if there’s a main or center stone, the carat size for that stone will also be a factor that impacts the price of genuine diamonds.
 With CZ or simulants, don’t be surprised if the stone is referenced by size rather than carat.
 It’s not uncommon to see them listed by diameter or dimensions (depending on the shape) in millimeters.